aliuosio/mage2.docker/README.md

     # the domain is saved to your /etc/hosts file
     echo -e "0.0.0.0 <your_domain>" | sudo tee -a /etc/hosts

+    # only needed if you want to install Magento 2 on first build
+    # the project folder has to be empty
+    cp config_blueprints/auth.json.sample .docker/php/conf/auth.json

 ## Start docker
     # Linux